-URS will manage on-site E&S control activities in an effort to reduce the need for maintenance of structural controls, regrading of severely eroded areas, and reconstruction of failed controls.
-In conjunction with the implementation of the E&S control methods, URS management activities will include the following:
+Shaw will manage onsite E&S control activities in an effort to reduce the need for maintenance of structural controls, regrading of severely eroded areas, and reconstruction of failed controls.
+In conjunction with the implementation of the aforementioned E&S control methods, Shaw management activities will include the following:

-- Physically mark the limits of land disturbance at the site with tape, signs or orange construction fence so that workers can see areas to be protected. - Divert off-site runoff from highly erodible soils and steep slopes to stable areas. - · Clear only what is required for immediate construction activity. - Initiate stabilization measures no later than 7 days after construction activity if a particular area has temporarily or permanently ceased unless activity will resume less than 21 days after activity has ceased. - Provide and maintain stabilized entrances for construction vehicles to reduce dust emissions and soil and sediment tracking. - Plant permanent seeding at optimal times of year (March through May and September through October).
-Type of seeding and seeding requirements in accordance with the approved Work Plan. - Remove temporary sediment trapping devices only after permanent stabilization has been established on all contributory drainage areas. - Make sure that all contractors and subcontractors understand these E&S requirements. - Designate responsibility of the E&S requirements to one individual to be named prior to on-site mobilization. - Establish and maintain an E&S inspection schedule that states the completion of identified repairs and maintenance items.
+- Physically mark the limits of land disturbance at the site with tape, signs or orange construction fence so that workers can see areas to be protected. - Divert offsite runoff from highly erodible soils and steep slopes to stable areas. - Clear only what is required for immediate construction activity. - Initiate stabilization measures no later than 7 days after construction activity if a particular area has temporarily or permanently ceased unless activity will resume less than 21 days after activity has ceased. - Provide and maintain stabilized entrances for construction vehicles to reduce dust emissions and soil and sediment tracking. - Plant permanent seeding at optimal times of year (March through May and September through October).
+Type of seeding and seeding requirements to be coordinated with the RTLS Environmental Supervisor. - Remove temporary sediment trapping devices only after permanent stabilization has been established on all contributory drainage areas. - Make sure that all contractors and subcontractors understand these E&S requirements. - Designate responsibility of the E&S requirements to one individual to be named prior to onsite mobilization. - Establish and maintain an E&S inspection schedule that states the completion of identified repairs and maintenance items.